Macon Road Baptist Church

-When the team at Macon Road Baptist Church in Tennessee were planning their new worship and teaching facility, their concept centered on a large and costly stained-glass window, not at all considering an LED wall.
-However, thanks to Charlie Lawing at Memphis Sound Lab, a last-minute change of plans led to a much more flexible, finished project.
+When the team at Macon Road Baptist Church in Tennessee were planning their new worship and teaching facility, their concept centered on a large and costly stained-glass window and most certainly didn’t involve LED video panels.
+However, thanks to the input of AV expert Charles Lawing, a last-minute change of plans led to a much more flexible finished project.

-The screen, made up of 84 AV6 LED panels, was hung using high-tension wire cables attached directly to the I-beam.
-This method makes the screen appear to be floating in mid-air, as the wires are hardly visible when the house lights are down and the stage lights are on.
+With the help of local installation specialists Wyatt Audio, Charles was able to hang the screen using thin wire cables attached directly to the I-beam.
+This means that the screen appears to be floating in mid-air as the wires are hardly visible when the house lights are down and the stage lights are on.

-Had Macon Road Baptist Church followed their original plan and installed a stained-glass window, they’d have a beautiful backdrop to their sanctuary.
-However, by choosing our consultations and ideas they now have something much more flexible.
-Their screen is able to provide an endless variety of eye-catching and thought-provoking imagery, as well as serving practical uses such as displaying song lyrics, scriptures, and sermon visuals.
-It is quite possible that LED video walls are the stained-glass windows of the 21st century.
+If the Macon Road Baptist Church staff had followed their original plan and installed a stained-glass window, they’d have a beautiful backdrop to their sanctuary.
+However, by running with Charles’ idea they now have something much more flexible.
+Their screen is able to provide an endless variety of eye-catching and thought-provoking imagery as well as serving practical uses such as displaying song words, bible readings and sermon visuals.
+Perhaps LED video walls are the stained-glass windows of the 21st century?